okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 - [SCIM Reference](/docs/reference/scim/)

 If you haven't yet implemented SCIM, Okta recommends that you use Version 2.0 of the SCIM protocol.

-Also, an important part of the planning process is determining which Okta provisioning features your SCIM API can or should support.
+Another important part of the planning process is determining which Okta provisioning features your SCIM API can or should support.
 At a minimum, Okta requires that your SCIM 2.0 API implements the following features.

 - [API Endpoints](#api-endpoints)
 - [Authentication](#authentication)